armanjindal/garden/content/digital-garden/Independent Study/Power & Power User - Prospectus.md

 Power users clearly understand their technology as a tool.

 There is deeper truth expressed when we might say power users know the "ins and outs" of their tools.
 They often know how to pipe in inputs and pipe out outputs from their tool.
-In this way power users often stich together tools
+In this way power users often stich together tools together.
+Capturing some of the early UNIX philosophy.

 #### 1.3 Collaboration & Community: